 City Farm is San Luis Obispo’s first urban farm, spanning 20 acres in the heart of the City on the Calle Joaquin Ag Reserve.
 The land has been leased to Central Coast Grown for agricultural purposes as one way to uphold a city policy that requires 50% of prime agricultural land to remain under production.

-City Farm subleased land to its first farmer in the summer of 2013 who will be growing produce to serve at his local restaurant.
-The remaining land will be divided up in small plots to be used for a variety of experimental and educational farming endeavors.
+City Farm land is divided up in small plots to be used for a variety of production-based and educational farming endeavors.

 The goals of City Farm include resuming agricultural production on historic agricultural land, providing educational opportunities for the general public, and offering resources and affordable access to land to both current and future farmers.
 Experimentation, education and agricultural production at City Farm will stimulate economic activity in agricultural industries, enhance public health, and foster a local awareness and knowledge of local food and farming.